 Pet Store Manager: Career Overview

-Corporate chains or large independent retail locations may have store managers that oversee several individual department managers and in-store service providers (i.e. grooming, training, or veterinary services).
+Corporate chains, or large independent retail locations, may have store managers that oversee several individual department managers and in-store service providers (e.g., grooming, training, or veterinary services).
 Smaller stores may require the store manager to cover all departmental duties and directly supervise the sales associates and product deliveries.

-Pet store managers may be required to work long hours including evenings, weekends, and holidays.
-Managers must also be on call in the event that any emergency situations should develop involving animals, staff, or the store itself since they have ultimate responsibility for the entire operation.
+It may be necessary for pet store managers to work long hours including evenings, weekends, and holidays.
+Managers must also be on call in the event that any emergencies arise that involve the animals, staff, or the store itself because the manager has ultimate responsibility for the entire operation.

-A pet store manager must be familiar with human resources policies, budgeting and financial planning, merchandising, computer-based technology, animal care, scheduling, and facility maintenance.
-They must also have strong leadership and public speaking skills, a good working knowledge of the pet product industry, and the ability to delegate responsibilities to other store workers.
+A pet store manager must be familiar with human resources policies, budgeting, and financial planning, merchandising, computer-based technology, animal care, scheduling, and facility maintenance.
+They must also have strong leadership and interpersonal skills, a good working knowledge of the pet product industry, and the ability to delegate responsibilities to other store workers.